-The town's planning commission and its parking committee have been working on ways to address the issue of parking for a number of years.
-They have found it difficult to obtain useful statistics to analyze effectively the source of the congestion.
+There is always ample available parking just a short walk away from the center of the downtown village (along Narragansett Ave towards the town offices, for example).
 While the harbor commission, for example, asks private mooring owners where they access their boats and (if they drive) where they park, its questions do not always elicit helpful answers.
-Some private mooring holders park in different places depending on the time of day or week--on whether races, weekends, holidays, or special events bring more cars to the center of town.
+Some private mooring holders park in different places depending on the time of day or week-on whether races, weekends, holidays, or special events bring more cars to the center of town.
 Some drive when they have heavy loads to carry and walk or bicycle when they do not.
 Some provide ambiguous, incomplete, or confusing answers to the commission's questionnaire.
 And, of course, the questionnaire is concerned only with boaters who have private moorings: it does not deal with the larger number of boaters in harbor waters who use the services of the commercial operators, or who launch their primary boats from the beaches--let alone with people who have driven to the harbor waterfronts in summer to fish, look around, eat, shop, or otherwise enjoy themselves.